-Ōtorohanga District Māori Ward - Rangiatea
+Ōtorohanga Rangiātea Māori Ward

-Any dimension given are indicable and set not of Survey Grade accuracy.

-Calculation air information defined from INIVS CRS Chrown copyright reserved.

-The information on this map has copyrights, contact the Chorchanga District Council for details.

-The Identification Survey of the information may very; contact the Chorchanga District Council for details.
+Any dimensions given are indicative and are not of Survey Grade accuracy.
+Cadastral information derived from LINZ's CRS; Crown copyright reserved.
+The information on this map has copyrights; contact the Otorohanga District Council before reproduction The level of accuracy of the information may vary; contact the Otorohanga District Council for details.
+The Otorohanga District Council is not responsible for consequences due to inaccuracies on this map.

-0 5 10 15 km
+Scale 1:50,000 0 5 10 15 km